How to Support LGBTQ Children

 With children, especially adolescents, it’s crucial to keep communication open, Dr. Mitrani notes.
 “You want the message to be, ‘I’m glad you told me,’ and ‘Help me understand what’s going on,’ as opposed to immediately shutting the communication down.”

-Open communication, in which parents listen without judgment, is a form of validation for the child, adds Lauren Latella, PhD, a clinical psychologist at the Child Mind Institute.
+Open communication, in which parents listen without judgment, is a form of validation for the child, adds Lauren Latella, PhD, a clinical psychologist.
 “If parents either minimize the importance of the child coming out, or jump right into problem solving,” she says, “it can leave the child feeling undermined.”

 Above all, make sure your child knows that you love them and are there for them no matter what.
 Dr. Mitrani suggests language like: “I’m really glad that we can discuss this because we want to make sure that you’re safe and that you’re supported.
 And whatever decisions you need to make we want to be the best ones for you.”